jkadw/abstract_vehicle/docs/mapping_ux.md

 Current implementation:

 - the config flow shows an adapter dropdown first
-- the selected adapter returns a list of discovered vehicles
+- the selected adapter or mapping becomes one config entry
-- the user selects one discovered vehicle from a dropdown
+- the integration discovers all matching source devices for that entry
-- the integration stores the adapter type, selected vehicle id, and adapter payload for that vehicle
+- one config entry owns multiple discovered `My Vehicle` devices when the source integration exposes multiple vehicles

 ## How Mapping Works